 Recent Posts

-Linux Mint Experiment
+Linux Mint Experiment Part 1

 TL;DR: Long time Windows user trying an alternative to Windows 10 on hardware that Windows 11 won’t support.
 Part 1 covers why and how the install was done and Mint tweaks on initial load.
 Further posts will look at alternatives to Windows programs used and other challenges encountered.